Article published November 2016 and updated March 2021.

 Every now and then we’re catching up on our mission to explore abandoned sites that once represented marvelous examples of contemporary architecture but are now in a dilapidated state.

-We call this section
+We call this series

 The modern complex with the lookout tower dates back to 1929, marking a glamorous era for the Czech movie industry.
 At that time, the Barrandov film studios in the neighborhood were flourishing, attracting famous actors and film makers from all over the country.
-Fancy representatives of the contemporary movie business could be spotted in the hills, enjoying a drink on the balcony or taking a swim in the pool.

 With the push of Communism, the days of noble dinner parties, once held on the Terraces vanished and got replaced by neglect and isolation.